FTC7393/evlib_book/src/state_machine_framework/StateMachine.md

 StateMachine is responsible for managing the linkage of the states while running.
-It is usually created from a [[StateMachineBuilder]].
+It is usually created from a [StateMachineBuilder](StateMachineBuilder.md).
 To run it, call the act() method each time through the loop.
-This will have the current [[State|The State Interface]] act and then determine the next State based on what the current State returned.
-For debugging, you can call getCurrentStateName() each time in the loop and [[store it to a file|Logger]] or display it on the telemetry.
+This will have the current [State](State.md) act and then determine the next State based on what the current State returned.
+For debugging, you can call getCurrentStateName() each time in the loop and [store it to a file](Logger.md) or display it on the telemetry.

 [ftc/electronvolts/statemachine/StateMachine.java](https://github.com/FTC7393/state-machine-framework/blob/master/src/ftc/electronvolts/statemachine/StateMachine.java)
 ```java